 CALL FOR NOMINATIONS FROM THE DIRECTORS FORUM TO IEASA COUNCIL

 IEASA is a non-profit organisation, with its own legal identity, independent of its office bearers.
-We abide by King IV Principles and have a Council that is primarily a governing body.
-Operations are delegated to Committees; working groups; outsourced service providers and Office staff.
-The President is the “de facto” Chief Operating Office of IEASA and manages the IEASA staff..
+IEASA’s governing body if the Council whose work is guided by King IV principles.
+Operations are delegated to committees, working groups, outsourced service providers and office staff.
+The President is the “de facto” Chief Operating Officer of IEASA and line manager for the IEASA staff.

-In terms of Clause 22.214.171.124 of the IEASA Constitution (January 2021), please note this Call for Nominations from the Directors Forum for two positions that will become available on the Council, IEASA’s governing body, when the term of office of current incumbents comes to an end on 31 December 2021.
+In terms of Clause 22.214.171.124 of the IEASA Constitution (2021), please note this Call for Nominations from the Directors Forum for one position that will become available on the Council, when the term of office of the current incumbent comes to an end on 31 December 2022.

-Please note that it is only the institutionally-nominated representatives to the Directors Forum, who can run for office in this category and not proxy’s.
+Please note that it is only the institutionally nominated representatives to the Directors Forum who can run for office in this category and not their proxies.

-To contribute to the advancement of IEASA, we are particularly looking for Council members who have Integrity, commitment, financial acumen and skills, organisational experience and governance experience.
+To contribute to the advancement of IEASA, we are particularly looking for candidates who have integrity, commitment, financial acumen and skills, organisational experience and governance experience.

 PLEASE NOTE THAT NOMINATIONS NOT COMPLYING WITH THE NOMINATION CRITERIA, AS OUTLINED BELOW WILL BE DISQUALIFIED.